lukeeey/DiscordRelay/README.md

 And best of all, **everything is configurable!**

 ## TODO
-* Make use of PlaceholderAPI
-* Allow the execution of commands from Discord
+* Allow the execution of Minecraft commands from Discord
-* Discord command aliases

 ## For Developers
 You can register your own Discord command and also send your own messages to the Discord relay channel.